StarlaneStudios/vscode-comment-anchors/README.md

 - borderRadius - *The curvature radius of the border (Requires borderStyle)*
 - isBold - *Whether to apply bold formatting to the tag*
 - isItalic - *Whether to apply italicized formatting to the tag*
+- isRegion - *Mark this anchor as a region anchor*

 ```
 "commentAnchors.tags": [